 Palazzo dei Papi

 The Palazzo dei Papi is the main attraction in the city and it was formerly the residence of the bishop.
 The palace was later extended for the Popes.
-The palace was once the papal seat and had hosted six Popes; it was also the site of the first Papal conclave.
+The palace was once the papal seat and hosted six Popes; it was also the site of the first Papal conclave.
 This practice that started here still exists in the Vatican.

 Church of San Francesco

-The church of San Francesco is built in the Romanesque gothic style in the 13th century and was completely destroyed in the bombings of 1944.
+The church of San Francesco was built in the Romanesque gothic style in the 13th century and was completely destroyed in the bombings of 1944.
 Two mausoleums of the popes who died in the city are located here as well as the remains of Cardinal Vicedomino Vicedomini who died on the night that he was elected as pope.